Social Anxiety in Teens: Signs, Symptoms, and How to Help

 School problems

-Issues in academic performance may arise for teens with SAD.
 They may do less well than their peers on group projects and presentations due to their fear of speaking in front of others.

 They may be less likely to ask for help in class and may even have trouble attending classes, resulting in lower school performance.